High Frame Rate Video Reconstruction based on an Event Camera: Acknowledgment

 \section{Acknowledgment}

-\fi This research was supported in part by the Australian Research Council through the “Australian Centre of Excellence for Robotic Vision” CE140100016, the Natural Science Foundation of China grants (61871325, 61420106007, 61671387, 61603303) and the Australian Research Council (ARC) grants (DE140100180, DE180100628).
+\fi This research was supported in part by the Australian Research Council through the ``Australian Centre of Excellence for Robotic Vision'' CE140100016, the Natural Science Foundation of China grants (61871325, 61420106007, 61671387, 61603303), National Key Research and Development Program of China under Grant 2018AAA0102803 and the Australian Research Council (ARC) grants (DE140100180, DE180100628, DP200102274).

 \ifCLASSOPTIONcaptionsoff

 \fi